ahoymarcus/nextjs-myjs-tech-blog/articles/software-measurement-and-metrics-2022-02-17.md

 3. **Data collection**: data collection can be view not only as a process of designing information on charts and graphs, but also as a essencial part of scientific investigation of relationships and trends.
 4. **Quanlity models and measures**: these are models developed for the measurement of the quality of a prodect and that is a very important part of the concept of productivity.
 5. **Reliability models**: these models are more set to tackle questions related to the validity of the systems snd to predictic when they could fail.
-6. **Performance and evaluatioin models**: these are models that also relate to quality, but that use externaly obervable propertities like timing and rates/frequency.
+6. **Performance and evaluatioin models**: these are models that also relate to quality, but that use externally obervable propertities like timing and rates/frequency.
 7. **Structural and complexity metrics**: also models that relate to quality and seems to enphasise and describe internal parts of the system.
 8. **Capability - maturity assessment**: these kinds of model are directed towards the organization and their capabilities to deliver the contracted system given some metrics likes cost, complexit, etc...
 9. **Management by metrics**: also for qualifying management are metrics important.